andreasabel/inCode/entry/mtl-is-not-a-monad-transformer-library.md

 `throwError :: e -> m a`, and `catchError :: m a -> (e -> m a) -> m a`, which does what you'd expect from an error monad.

-Now, we have a generic interface to work on *all specfic type error-throwing Monads*.
+Now, we have a generic interface to work on *all specific type error-throwing Monads*.
 The `Either` type comes to mind as an obvious candidate:

 ``` {.haskell}